rahulpdev/ScrapeDevDocs/dev_docs/project_brief.md

         - Preserve all external links as markdown references.
         - Retrieve all images from image URLs.
 For each image:
           - If image is SVG format:
-            - Assess if it contains flowchart/architecture diagram elements (nodes, connectors, labels)
-            - If flowchart/architecture diagram is detected:
             - Convert to mermaid diagram preserving:
               - Node relationships and hierarchy
               - Connector directions and types
               - Label positioning and content
-              - Handle common architecture elements (buses, services, components)
-            - If no flowchart detected: preserve original SVG with URL, reference and alt text
+            - On conversion failure: preserve original content with error notice
+            - Discard original SVG after successful conversion
           - For all other image formats (PNG, JPG, etc):
             - Preserve original image with URL, reference and alt text
         - Preserve "Last Updated" data verbatim.
         - Add the page full path URL to the end of the file.
         - Check off the URL in `<website name>_scrape_checklist.md` after file completion, and add a timestamp.
-      - For each URL, maintain a:
+      - For each URL, maintain:
-        - Single `<website name>_docs` folder (no sub folders) in the project root folder.
+        - Single `<website name>_docs` folder (no sub folders) in project root
-        - `<website name>_scrape_checklist.md` task tracker file in the project root folder.
+        - `<website name>_scrape_checklist.md` task tracker in project root
+        - Processed markdown files containing:
+          - Original content structure
+          - Converted mermaid diagrams (where applicable)
+          - Source URL reference
       - Store each markdown file output in its `<website name>_docs` folder.
       - Accept as a terminal input (with input validation) a URL to a GitHub repository raw file that contains a tree structure markdown diagram, where each branch of the tree is a URL to be crawled.
       - After accepting a valid terminal input, overwrite the content of `<website name>_scrape_checklist.md` with a checklist of the URLs from the tree structure diagram and a file Last Updated timestamp.